Crestwood, Edmonton

 Crestwood is a residential neighbourhood in west Edmonton, Alberta, Canada, overlooking the North Saskatchewan River valley and nestled between two ravines.

 Geography

-It is bounded on the east by the Edmonton River Valley, on the north by the MacKinnon Ravine, on the south by the MacKenzie Ravine, and on the west by 149 Street.
+Crestwood is bounded on the east by the North Saskatchewan River valley, on the north by the MacKinnon Ravine, on the south by the MacKenzie Ravine, and on the west by 149 Street.
 Residents have good access to hiking trails and bike paths in the MacKinnon Ravine and in the larger river valley.